snehilvj/dmc-docs/docs/getting-started/getting-started.md

 endpoint: /getting-started
 description: Dash Mantine Components (DMC) integrates the Mantine UI library with Dash, making it easy to create modern, responsive, and highly customizable applications—right out of the box.
 dmc: false
+order: 1  # sets order in section and in search
 ---

 .. toc::